ranjitkumar518/Ansible/README.md

 # TO execute on all hosts except one host
 ansible-playbook Playbook.yml --limit 'all:!host1'

+# To execute on a group except one host
+ansible-playbook playbooks/PLAYBOOK_NAME.yml --limit 'group1:!host1'

 # To ensure a service was started
 ansible test2_hosts -m service -a "name=nginx state=started"
 # Shell command to get java version